Introduction

 Trend

 A topic or hashtag is popular on social media at a given moment.
-Social networks such as "X" (former Twitter) and Facebook highlight trends to encourage discussion and engagement among their users.
+Social networks such as "X" (former Twitter) and Facebook highlight trends to encourage user discussion and engagement.
 "X" first popularised the concept, which Facebook and other networks have since adopted.
 The "X" and Facebook trends are personalised based on your location, whom you follow, or what pages you like.

 U